annilaukkanen/annilaukkanen.github.io/en/1news.md

 #### 8.12.
 Festkonzert der Finnischen Musik

-Musician living in Berlin will perform music of i.a.
+Musicians living in Berlin will perform music of i.a.
 Sibelius, Hannikainen, Mustonen and Kilpinen.

 Hans Lydman, baritone
 Kirsi Tiihonen, soprano